My back hurts when I sleep on my back

 STEP

-To lie on your back on a flat mattress, you have to correct your hunched posture.
-People who cannot maintain proper posture in bed tend to sleep with their pillows elevated because they are trying to maintain their usual hunched posture in bed.
+To lie on your back on a flat mattress, a rounded posture such as hunching has to be corrected into proper alignment.
+People who cannot maintain proper posture on the bed often sleep with a high pillow because they are trying to preserve their usual hunched posture even while lying down.

 STEP

-Muscles are stretched in an unusual direction, causing pain
+The muscles are pulled in an unfamiliar direction, causing pain

 Sleeping with a swayback

-Muscles that are normally contracted will try to return to their original length, but muscles that are stiff in a contracted state cannot stretch, which causes pain.
+Muscles that are usually shortened try to return to their natural length.
+But when they have become stiff in a shortened state, they cannot lengthen, and that causes pain.

 Column: The ideal mattress

-Why do we sleep on mattresses or futons?
-Sleeping on the floor can cause pain, and there are two reasons for this.
+Why do we sleep on a mattress or futon?
+Sleeping directly on the floor can make your body hurt, and there are two reasons for that.

 Bedding is a tool that solves these two problems.

-Our skeleton has a natural correct position and an ideal way of curvature.
+Our skeleton has a naturally correct position and an ideal set of curves.
 This is called anatomically correct posture .
-Even if you normally have good posture, in order to maintain anatomically correct posture while sleeping, you need to fill the gap between the floor and your body to an appropriate extent.
-The reason a bed that is too soft is considered bad for your body is because it disrupts anatomically correct posture.
+Even if your daytime posture is good, maintaining anatomically correct posture while sleeping requires filling the gaps between the floor and your body to an appropriate degree.
+A bed that is too soft is considered bad for your body because it disrupts anatomically correct posture.

-The moderately soft material also increases the contact area between the floor and the body, distributing the weight of the waist, which is the heaviest part of the body, and preventing pain.
+A moderately soft material also increases the contact area between the body and the surface underneath it.
+This helps distribute the weight of the lower back, which is the heaviest part of the body, and prevents pain.

-Therefore, the ideal mattress is one with the right firmness that allows you to maintain anatomically correct posture.
+Therefore, the ideal mattress is one with the right firmness to maintain anatomically correct posture.

 Will switching to a firmer mattress solve my back pain ?